-An accomplished international speaker, Sean has over the past year, spoken climate bonds and green bonds at conferences and meetings on six continents.
+An accomplished international speaker, Sean has, over the past year, spoken climate bonds and green bonds at conferences and meetings on six continents.
 His background is in stakeholder communications, social change strategy and issues marketing.
-He was previously a marketing advisor to a number of the largest Australian pension funds, and proprietor of social marketing, internet services and current affairs publishing firms.

 Pension fund Advisor, and climate-related insurance, finance and risk expert.